NickMcConnell/FAangband/docs/attack.rst

 Attacking and Being Attacked
 ============================

-Attacking is simple in Angband.
+Attacking is simple in FAangband.
 If you move into a creature, you attack it.
 You can attack from a distance by firing a missile or by magical means (such as aiming a wand).
 Creatures attack in the same way.
 If they move into you, they attack you.
 Some creatures can also cast spells from a